 Famous for being the site of two New Kingdom temples, the island's earlier temple, which had both freestanding and rock-cut elements, was constructed by Amenhotep III and added to by Ramses II.
 It consists of a sanctuary, a court, a hall, and pylons.
 The temple was originally dedicated to a Nubian form of Horus but was later rededicated to the god Amun-Ra.

 The more dramatic and larger site at al-Sebua is the Temple of Ramses II, Ra-Harakhte (a sun god), and Amun-Ra.
-It is yet another of Ramses II's projects, and it once stood about 150 yards northeast of the Amenhotep III Temple; it was moved about 3 km (2 mi) to the west.
+It is yet another of Ramses II's projects, and it once stood about 150 yards northeast of the Amenhotep III Temple; it was moved about 3 km (2 miles) to the west.
 This temple has both freestanding and rock-cut sections.